I've been recently asked to build up a little

 $ npm run build

-a minified version of the application is put into the
+a minified version of the application is put into the dist

 folder.